The UN has adopted other universal declarations, such as that on the rights of the child, with huge impact.

 Companionship: All around the world, millions of people look to animals for companionship; the human-animal bond has proven therapeutic benefits.

 Tell the international community that you support this campaign.

-Join WSPA, over 220 animal welfare groups, and supportive governments around the world – including Sweden, New Zealand, Fiji, Cambodia and the Seychelles – in calling for a Universal Declaration on Animal Welfare.
+Join WSPA, over 330 animal welfare groups, over 2 million compassionate individuals, and many supportive governments – including Cambodia, Fiji, New Zealand, Palau, the Seychelles, Switzerland and the 27 European Union member states – in calling for the development of a Universal Declaration on Animal Welfare.